I am not a US Citizen, am I eligible for the RAY Fellowship?

 How long do I have to wait for the link to complete the rest of my application?

 - It should be sent immediately.
 If you do not see it in your inbox, check your spam folder.
-If you do not receive an email from us in 24 hours please email Maria Johnson at firstname.lastname@example.org and she will send you your application link.
+If you do not receive an email from us in 24 hours please email firstname.lastname@example.org and we will send your application link.

 Can I email my materials to you?

 - No, materials must be submitted through rayfellowship.org/apply.
 Any materials submitted via email or other external websites will not be reviewed.
-Please contact Orietta email@example.com if you are having issues uploading materials through our application system.
+Please contact us at email@example.com if you are having issues uploading materials through our application system.

 How competitive is the RAY Fellowship?